E0167358/movie-app/README.md

 - Artwork is stored on the local disk of movie-service.
 Multiple instances would need shared storage such as S3 or MinIO.
 - There is no authentication; everything is open.
-- Only the two domain databases are containerised.
-Containerising the services themselves is the obvious next step but is not included, because I could not enable virtualisation on my machine to test the images properly and I did not want to ship a Dockerfile I had never run.
+- Nothing is containerised: setup is a local PostgreSQL plus three Gradle processes and the Vite dev server.
+Adding Dockerfiles and a compose file is the obvious next step, but I could not enable virtualisation on my machine to test the images, and I did not want to ship a Dockerfile I had never run.

 ## How AI tools were used